sarthakuwar/sarthakuwar/README.md

 I enjoy solving problems, exploring complex challenges, and diving into research that helps me understand things at a deeper level.
 I work best with coffee or an energy drink nearby and like building things that are both functional and interesting.

-Outside of coding, I enjoy reading, playing video games, watching MMA, and going for rides to clear my head.
+Outside of coding, I enjoy reading, playing video games, watching MMA, and going for walks to clear my head.

 I'm mostly available on  kuwarsarthak711@gmail.com